|

 befits us that we should follow it."

-new faith.
+embrace the new faith.
 And embrace it they did.

 The translation given here is a rather plain one.
 Other, older